HuskieRobotics/3061-lib/README.md

 # 3061-lib </br>

 Huskie Robotics, FRC Team 3061's, starter project and library focused on a swerve-based drivetrain.
-Supports SDS MK4/MK4i swerve modules using 2 Falcon 500 / Kraken motors and a CTRE CANCoder, a CTRE Pigeon Gyro, and REV Robotics power distribution hub and pneumatics hub.
-However, due to the hardware abstraction layer, this code can be adapted to other motor controllers, encoders, and gyros as well as different swerve module designs.
+Supports Swerve Drive Specialties (SDS) MK4/MK4i/MK4n swerve modules using devices from Cross the Road Electronics (CTRE): 2 Falcon 500 / Kraken motors and a CTRE CANCoder, a CTRE Pigeon Gyro along with REV Robotics power distribution hub and pneumatics hub.
+While, due to the hardware abstraction layer, this code can be adapted to other motor controllers, encoders, and gyros as well as different swerve module designs, only CTRE devices and SDS swerve modules are supported "out of the box."

 **Is 3061-lib a Good Fit for Your Team?**
 ----
 * If you just want to get your new serve drive up and running, there are less complicated options.
-For example, if you are using all Cross The Road Electronics hardware, you should use their [Swerve Project Generator](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html).
+For example, if you are using all CTRE hardware, you should use their [Swerve Project Generator](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html).
 * While 3061-lib has the potential to support Rev motors and sensors, that requires some work on your part.
-You may find AdvantageKit's [Swerve Drive Projects](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/INSTALLATION.md#new-projects) more helpful.
+You may find AdvantageKit's [Swerve Drive Projects](https://docs.advantagekit.org/getting-started/template-projects/spark-swerve-template) more helpful.
 * If your team is interested in incorporating the following features, 3061-lib may be a good fit for your team.

 **External Dependencies**